zyradyl-moe/archive.zyradyl.moe/about/index.md

 an MTU of 1280 on my router… If you can think of something, I’ve probably done it.

-Right now I am especially interested in embedded systems and networking, which is why it makes up so much of my content current, however, this may change at a moments notice.
+Right now I am especially interested in ~~embedded systems and networking, which is why it makes up so much of my content current~~ large sets of data and efficient synchronization, however, this may change at a moments notice.
 I like embedded systems because they still require an extreme amount of efficiency.
+The previous sentence is still true, but I've moved on to working with large amounts of data.
+Data transactions need to be precise and unfaltering, or you are immediately penalized.
+That's where I tend to spend most of my time now.

 As for the style of computer user I am, I believe it can be summed up by a small list of view points: